 Students in the program are widely known for their ethical commitment to making a difference in the world, their global citizenship and their impressive award-winning records such as Rhodes Scholarships, competitive Faculty of Arts and Science research awards, University of Toronto Leadership award, social justice awards such for the Nelson Mandela Social Justice Award, and Queen Elizabeth Diamond Award among others.
 The African Studies program has also welcomed and hosted a large number of exchange students over the years.

 Our cutting edge curriculum, interdisciplinary approaches to teaching and innovative pedagogical practice give students the necessary tools to succeed in graduate studies and in professional programs.
-Graduates from the our program usually pursue further studies in major and leading graduate and professional programs and Universities in Canada and around the world such as the University of Oxford, McGill University, The University of Ottawa, Queen’s University, Columbia University, Harvard university, The University of Cambridge, Brandeis University, London School of Economics and many others Science Po- Paris, The University of Geneva or find rewarding careers in international development, global affairs, law, education, entrepreneurship, journalism, media and production, environmental justice advocate, consulting, human rights advacate, global affairs, public sector, and non-governmental sector.
+Graduates from the our program usually pursue further studies in major and leading graduate and professional programs and Universities in Canada and around the world such as the University of Oxford, McGill University, the University of Ottawa, Queen’s University, Columbia University, Harvard University, the University of Cambridge, Brandeis University, London School of Economics and Politics and many others such as Science Po-Paris and the University of Geneva or find rewarding careers in international development, global affairs, law, education, entrepreneurship, journalism, media and production, consulting, environmental justice advocacy, human rights advocacy.

 Our location in downtown Toronto allows students to immerse themselves in enriching African and Afro-diasporic cultural, musical, artistic scenes and others in the Greater Toronto Area.
 Africa-related events, cultural and performative sites available and accessible to our students include galleries at the Royal Ontario Museum, the Art Gallery of Ontario, the Power Plant Contemporary Art Gallery, special exhibits and the extensive collections of the Textile Museum of Canada, rich Afrosonic cultural sites and hubs, The Ryerson Image Centre, film festivals, premieres of African cinema and films at the Toronto International Film Festival, galleries, the annual Afrofest originally held at Queen’s Park, right in the middle of the U of T campus, now at Woodbine Park in the heart of Toronto, and the Agha Khan Museum, a short commute to Scarborough, along with many serendipitous ethno-cultural scapes and hubs in The Greater Toronto Area.